flyway/flywaydb.org/documentation/configuration/parameters/dryRunOutput.md

 {% include teams.html %}

 ## Description
 The file where to output the SQL statements of a migration dry run.
 If the file specified is in a non-existent directory, Flyway will create all directories and parent directories as needed.

 Omit to use the default mode of executing the SQL statements directly against the database.

 See [dry runs](/documentation/concepts/dryruns) for more details.

+### Amazon S3

+Paths starting with <code>s3:</code> point to a bucket in AWS S3, which must exist.
+They are in the format `s3:<bucket>(/optionalfolder/subfolder)/filename.sql`.
+To use AWS S3, the [AWS SDK v2](https://mvnrepository.com/artifact/software.amazon.awssdk/services) and dependencies must be included, and [configured](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for your S3 account.

+### Google Cloud Storage

+Paths starting with <code>gcs:</code> point to a bucket in Google Cloud Storage, which must exist.
+They are in the format `gcs:<bucket>(/optionalfolder/subfolder)/filename.sql`.
+To use GCS, the GCS library must be included, and the GCS environment variable `GOOGLE_APPLICATION_CREDENTIALS` must be set to the credentials file for the service account that has access to the bucket.

 ## Default
 <i>Execute directly against the database</i>